raulpedrotti/Miscellaneous/README.md

 # Personal-info.-and-miscellaneous
-Contain my personal information and a little brief about my academic experience in another projects
+Contains my personal information and a little brief about my academic experience in another projects